elevai-cx/elevai-connect/README.md

 ## PREVIEW: Deploy with Claude Code and MCP
 AI has turned ideas into reality and with elevai-connect and MCP we re-imagine the developer experience.
 By using Claude Code you are able to interact using natural language to set-up and configure your Amazon Connect instance.

-Once you haver your instance, you will find workshops within this project that AI can walk you through to build great experiences and supercharge your development.
+Once you have your instance, you will find workshops within this project that AI can walk you through to build great experiences and supercharge your development.

 To get started visit the [README](/docs/CLAUDE_CODE_SETUP.md).